Garforth Arts Festival: Festivals

 ’13 The 2013 festival featured ten events across 13 days.
-Highlights of the festival included: 'The Great Big Paint'; Garforth based folk band Jacobean Ruff; Hayley Gaftarnick; a tribute to The Beatles Please Please Me album, with Rock 'n' Roll band Hot Foot Powder; Simon Lindley and Spanish guitarist Eduardo Niebla.
+Highlights of the festival included: 'Great Big Paint'; Garforth based folk band Jacobean Ruff; Hayley Gaftarnick; a tribute to The Beatles Please Please Me album, with Rock 'n' Roll band Hot Foot Powder; Simon Lindley and guitarist Eduardo Niebla.
 The Playground Party hosted three stages including the ELFM Stage and an indoor arena, which saw performances from children working with Zulu Tradition and Phoenix Dance Theatre.
-The main stage featured performances from Leeds-based bands Love Society and Hope and Social alongside Kate Rusby; Lau; Ruby Turner and 2013 headliners Bellowhead.
+The main stage featured performances from Leeds based Love Society and Hope and Social alongside Kate Rusby; Lau; Ruby Turner and 2013 headliners Bellowhead.

 ’14 The tenth Garforth Arts Festival saw nine events take place across its 13-day programme.
-Highlights of the fortnight included: Leeds based jazz ensemble Dread Supreme; Kippax Brass Band; an evening celebrating the music of Joni Mitchell; folk trio Lady Maisery; The Eva Quartet from Le Mystère des Voix Bulgares; The Stephen Frost Improv Allstars and The Bad Shepherds.
-The Playground Party hosted a number of educational projects featuring Rockschool UK.
-The second stage was hosted by Hee Haw sessions and included performances from local acts such as Maia and Hunting Bears.
+Highlights of the fortnight included: Leeds based jazz ensemble Dread Supreme; Kippax Brass; an evening celebrating the music of Joni Mitchell; folk trio Lady Maisery; Eva Quartet from Le Mystère des Voix Bulgares; The Stephen Frost Improv Allstars and The Bad Shepherds.
+The Playground Party hosted a number of educational projects featuring Rock School UK.
+The second stage was hosted by Hee Haw sessions and included performances from acts such as Maia and Hunting Bears.
 The main stage saw performances from Ellen and the Escapades; Vieux Farka Touré; The Skatalites; The Wonder Stuff and headline act, Levellers.

 ’15 The 2015 festival saw 12 days of events, with a strong emphasis on community projects and artists.
 The programme featured Garforth Brass; Micklefield Male Voice Choir, My Generation: A celebration of 50 years of The Who; Manasamitra; Borealis Saxophone Quartet and Tom Gee Band.
 It also included an evening dedicated to Frances Bernstein's story Sing Freedom, featuring songs from Alexander L'Estrange's Zimbe!.
 The Playground Party hosted various educational projects including a 60-piece Samba band, body percussion workshops and pom pom bombing.
-The second stage was hosted by Chapel FM and featured performances from artists such as Arcarode and Samuel S. Parkes.
+The second stage was hosted by Chapel FM and featured performances from artists such as Arcarode.
 The main stage saw performances from Garforth Jazz Rock Band and Ubunye alongside BBC Big Band featuring Clare Teal; Seth Lakeman; Femi Kuti & The Positive Force and headliners The Brand New Heavies.

 Organisation and sponsorship

-Garforth Arts Festival is promoted by the School Partnership Trust, a charitable non-profit making organisation and is curated and organised by festival director Dave Evans.
-Proceeds from the festival are re-invested into the community.
-Additional Funding comes from the School Partnership Trust, Arts Council England, arts@leeds and Outer East Area Management Team.
+Garforth Arts Festival was promoted by the School Partnership Trust, a charitable non-profit making organisation and was curated and organised by festival director Dave Evans.
+Proceeds from the festival were re-invested into the community.
+Additional funding came from the School Partnership Trust, Arts Council England, arts@leeds and Outer East Area Management Team.